Registration Info for Current AIM Students

-- Research the potential major(s): talk with professors and advisors, visit the Career Resource Center, read the undergraduate catalog or “degree shop” on ONE.UF to learn about the required courses for the major across the entire semester-by-semester plan, etc.
+- Research the potential major(s): talk with professors and advisors, visit the Career Connection Center, read the undergraduate catalog or “degree shop” on ONE.UF to learn about the required courses for the major across the entire semester-by-semester plan, etc.

 - Experiment with introductory level critical tracking courses to reinforce your interest in the major(s).

 - University Writing Program